SBucur/MATLABGrade/README.md

 # MATLABGrade
-Grade Mastery Assignments (MAs) with ease.
+Grade Mastery Assignments (MAs) easier.
 This MATLAB script takes the downloaded .zip submissions and extracts them into separate folders by MA and attaches the Rubric files with them.
 The file structure should look like this:

 ```
 +-- Extract.m